tapschikuniben/react-vehicles/README.md

 # react-vehicles
-The app fetched a list of vehicles from an endpoint
+The app fetches a list of vehicles from an endpoint